Chimney Mountain

 *Until further notice, parking and access to Chimney Mountain has been closed.
 Keep up to date on access on the NYSDEC website.

-This is a great hike to a very interesting and unusual geological chimney formation surrounded with a maze of caves and crevices near the summit.
+This is a great hike to a very interesting and unusual geological chimney formation surrounded with a maze of caves and crevices near the summit of Chimney Mountain.
 Expert spelunkers and amateur geologists will find this area a delight to explore.
 Chimney Mountain has unique features due to a large proportion of soft, sedimentary "Grenville layers" that have made passageways, cliffs, boulders, and caves.
 View the large geologic depression that was formed when the Western Rift separated from the Eastern Rift.

 From the intersection of Routes 28 and 30 in Indian Lake follow Route 30 toward Lake Pleasant.
 Continue for just under 0.5 miles to Big Brook Road.
 Follow here for 7.8 miles to King's Flow Parking Area.
 This is the trailhead for Chimney Mountain, Johns Pond and Puffer Pond.
 This is pay-to-use parking.
 Pay the $10 fee at the small kiosk.